sunomura/commercialization-public/manufacture/desktop/use-dism-in-windows-powershell-s14.md

 **Install the Windows Assessment and Deployment Kit (Optional)**

--   The DISM PowerShell module is included in Windows 10 and Windows Server 2016 Technical Preview.
+The DISM PowerShell module is included in Windows 10 and Windows Server 2016.
 On other supported operating systems, you can install the Windows Assessment and Deployment Kit (ADK) which includes the DISM PowerShell module.

 **Install Windows PowerShell 5.0**

--   For Windows 10 and Windows Server 2016 Technical Preview, Windows Powershell 5.0 is included in the installation.
+For Windows 10 and Windows Server 2016, Windows Powershell 5.0 is included in the installation.
 For other older supported versions of Windows and Windows Server, you must install Windows Management Framework 5.0.
 You can download and install [Windows Management Framework 5.0](https://www.microsoft.com/en-us/download/details.aspx?id=50395) from the Microsoft Download Center.

 **To prepare the DISM PowerShell Environment**